Azerbaijan–Italy relations: Cultural relations

 During the Soviet era, in 1972, the city of Italy, Naples, and the Azerbaijani capital, Baku, were declared Sister cities.
 Since that time, the cultural ties between Italy and Azerbaijan have become more intense but relations between the two countries have a long history which can be seen from travelers visiting Azerbaijan in the Middle Ages (including Marco Polo) and Nasreddin Tusi's book "Interpretation of Euclid's "Elements" being translated into Latin and published in 1594 in Rome.
 There are different paintings by well-known Italian painters in museums of Azerbaijan, and many carpets and jewelry articles made in Azerbaijan are in different museums and private collections in Italy.
 Since the end of the 19th and the beginning of the 20th century in Baku, different buildings were built by famous Italian architects.
 The works of Dante and Petrarch were translated into Azerbaijani and published in great quantities.
 Some legendary singers of Azerbaijan such as Bulbul and Muslim Magomayev mastered the bases of opera art in Italy.
 Many cultural events have been held in both countries.

-Italian aid

-Italy is among those countries that render humanitarian assistance to Azerbaijan.
-The agreement on the humanitarian aid between Azerbaijan and Italy, signed on June 1, 2005, is directed at easing the hard life of refugees and IDPs settled in Azerbaijan.
-The Italian government helped a number of medical and social institutions in Azerbaijan as well.